 Lynn K. Wilder, Ed.D- Founder

 Lynn is a wife, mother, grandmother, scholar, and author with a doctorate in education.
-During more than a decade as a professor and researcher, and 20 years as a public school teacher, she has produced more than 50 scholarly publications, written four books, and mentored hundreds of students.
+During more than two decades as a professor and researcher, and 20 years as a public school teacher, she has produced more than 60 scholarly publications, written five books, and mentored hundreds of students.
 Her experience, passion, and expertise lie in how to advance the academic and social-emotional success of “marginalized” students (in the book she calls them the world’s “throwaways”) who struggle in school.
 Once tenured faculty at Mormon Church owned and operated Brigham Young University (BYU), Dr. Wilder resigned from BYU and then from the LDS Church in 2008 when she experienced a crisis of faith.
-She currently teaches at Florida Gulf Coast University, speaks, writes, and enjoys time with 7 much-loved, vivacious grandchildren.
+She is currently a professor emeritus at Florida Gulf Coast University, speaks, writes, and enjoys time with 7 much-loved, vivacious grandchildren.

 Raised in Protestant Christian homes, Lynn and husband, Michael joined the Church of Jesus Christ of Latter-day Saints (LDS) and accepted the gospel according to Mormon Church founder, Joseph

 Smith, as a young married couple.
 They were looking for a church home when the Mormon missionaries knocked on their door in Indiana in 1977.
 Mike and Lynn had no children at the time and immediately dove into a life of active participation with their new church “family.”